 - Chalk Creek/East Canyon/Morgan-South Rich

 - Fillmore

 - Kamas

 - Nine Mile

+- North Slope (new hunt)

 - Panguitch Lake

 - Pine Valley

 - Plateau, Fishlake

 - Zion

 If you're a youth who has drawn an any legal weapon buck deer permit for one of the above units-and you do not harvest a buck during the archery or muzzleloader seasons-you may hunt the unit listed on your permit during the early season (Oct.
-7-11, 2020).
+13-17, 2021).

 If your permit is not for one of the units listed above, you must wait to hunt the unit listed on your permit until the general any legal weapon buck deer season, which runs from Oct.
-17-25, 2020.
+23-31, 2021.
 A written statement of donation must be kept with the animal or its parts.
 The statement must show: